-- When communicating with children observe the same rules of behaviour as if speaking with them in person that is by being professional polite, respectful, not swearing or saying anything (using the written word, images or icons) that could be regarded as sexual innuendo, bullying or discrimination. - Ask yourself whether the content of the message could be misunderstood or misinterpreted by someone else. - Always ensure the content of any communication has a clear work purpose. - Contacting children is only done for The National House Project work purposes only.
+- When communicating with children and young people observe the same rules of behaviour as if speaking with them in person that is by being professional polite, respectful, not swearing or saying anything (using the written word, images or icons) that could be regarded as sexual innuendo, bullying or discrimination. - Ask yourself whether the content of the message could be misunderstood or misinterpreted by someone else. - Always ensure the content of any communication has a clear work purpose. - Contacting children is only done for The National House Project work purposes only. - Always communicate with children and young people in a way that is open to others to see if necessary. - Ensure there is always a record of such conversations that would be open to others to check if necessary and that these are not edited or deleted. - Only use social media and apps where there is a permanent record of what's been said and sent thereby being open to scrutiny e.g. the use of Snapchat is inappropriate. - The decision to use social media platforms such as Facebook should not be made by any staff in isolation and should be discussed and agreed with the relevant line manager. - Only those staff approved to send bulk or individual messages are permitted to do so. - Children and young people's mobile phone numbers should be kept secure via passcode locks on phones and computers.
+The mobile phone numbers should not be shared with anyone else and should only be used for the purposes of the specific programme.